cid-harvard/vis-toolkit/js/DATAFORMAT.md

 TODO
 * Line chart contains a mechanism to make sure there is no missing data
+* Requires a function that flattens a file into the corret format

 ## Items per year (Dot plot, ScatterPlot)